-These 6 Columbus area parks are great for toddlers!
+These 6 Columbus area parks are great for toddlers and younger kids!

 Maybe it’s just me, but sometimes taking young kids to the park can be a frightening experience.
 You look away for 5 seconds and all of a sudden your toddler is standing at the top of a climbing wall looking over a 10 foot drop off to the pavement below.
 I like to take my toddlers to parks where they can roam freely without a lot of worry that their lack of impulse control (or balance) is going to send us on a trip to the ER.
 But that’s just me.

 I suppose I should make a disclaimer that most (all?) of the younger kids’ areas in the parks I’ve been to have signs saying the equipment is designed for ages 2-5.
 I don’t know anyone who has waited until their kid was 2 to take them to a park, so that being said, I have chosen 6 parks with particularly toddler-friendly play areas!

 6 Columbus Parks that are Perfect for Toddlers:

 995 Harrison Park Pl., Columbus, OH 43201

 GREAT toddler area here!
 No crazy heights, the small slide is enclosed at the top, and lots of opportunities for imaginative play – on the ground!
 My kids love the snack shack and the house with the blue roof has drums and a xylophone to play on inside, as well as a steering wheel.
 While you’re in the area, check out some of these kid-friendly options in the Short North!